 Force of Nature

 Bader’s first year in the UFC was rock solid.
 Facing a mixed bag of opponents, the star wrestler did not stumble.
-Bader bludgeoned the grappling wizard Magalhaes, before controlling and overpowering well-rounded journeymen in Carmelo Marrero and Eric “Red” Schafer.
+Bader bludgeoned the jiu jitsu wizard Magalhaes, before controlling and overpowering journeymen grapplers in Carmelo Marrero and Eric “Red” Schafer.

 A 3-0 UFC start and 10-0 overall record warranted a step up in competition.
 Matchmaker Joe Silva pulled no punches, awarding Bader a bout against a 205 staple in “The Dean of Mean”, Keith Jardine.
-At the time Jardine was in the mix with the best light heavyweights in the world.
-In his last few fights, he held a knockout victory over Forrest Griffin, and decision wins over a red-hot Brandon Vera and one of the greatest of all time, Chuck Liddell.
+At the time Jardine was in the mix with the best light heavyweights in the world, to speak to the state of the division.
+In his last few fights, he held a knockout victory over Forrest Griffin, and decision wins over a red-hot Brandon Vera and one of the greatest light heavyweights of all time, Chuck Liddell.
 Mixed in were losses to Quinton “Rampage” Jackson and Wanderlei Silva.

 In early 2010, Ryan Bader was in stark contrast to the legends on that list.
 He was green, competing in his third year as a professional fighter.
 None of this mattered, as Bader was entirely dominant.
 Against the awkward and dangerous striker, Bader stayed safe on the outside, using explosive entries to pick his shots and do damage.
 After outstriking and repeatedly taking Jardine down, Bader turned on the heat in the final round.